letthefireflieslive/k8s-ph/README.md

 # Login to Argo
 `argocd login localhost:8081` or via `http://localhost:8081`

+# Change app-access-test IP address
+Change the IP addresses in `./manifest/app-access-test` to what you are using.

+_This is tested in single kubernetes node in linode_ _Ideally, you should use a hostname_.

 # Create all VCS resources
 `argocd app create cluster-root -f argo/root.yml`